ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 How do I find out which platforms are preconfigured for the MR Weather App?
 ===========================================================================

-Preconfigured  machines are platforms that have machine specific files and settings scripts and that should run the  UFS Medium-Range (MR) Weather Application **out-of-the-box** (other than potentially needing to download input files).
+Preconfigured machines are platforms that have machine specific files and settings scripts and should run the UFS Medium-Range (MR) Weather Application **out-of-the-box** (other than potentially needing to download input files).
-Preconfigured are usually listed by their common site-specific name.
+Preconfigured platforms are usually listed by their common site-specific name.

-To see the list of preconfigured  out of the box platforms, issue the following commands:
+To see the list of preconfigured, out of the box platforms, issue the following commands:

 .. code-block:: console